KrammyGod/pingbot/src/README.md

 ## Subfolders
 - [classes/](classes): Contains custom type definitions and helpers used for the project.
+- [collector/](collector): Contains a helper script that automatically collects hoyolab dailies from 3 games, and the crontab file that runs it.
 - [commands/](commands): Contains all the commands available for the bot.
 Each file contains a group of slash commands, or message commands.
 - [deployment/](deployment): Contains a helper script that deploys slash commands to Discord.
 - [modules/](modules): Contains a collection of all helpers that are used in multiple command files or commands.